Best Amazon Prime Day 2018 deals: Headphones, audio and speakers

 Best wireless speaker deals

-Bose SoundLink Micro for $69 ($30 off): Available after noon PT.
-This is probably the best-sounding supersmall Bluetooth speaker out there, and it's also water-resistant -- now 30% off.
+Bose SoundLink Micro for $69 ($30 off): This is probably the best-sounding supersmall Bluetooth speaker out there, and it's also water-resistant -- now 30% off.
 Read the CNET review of the Bose SoundLink Micro.Buy the Bose SoundLink Micro for 30% off

+Sonos One for $199 + $50 Amazon gift card: While the Sonos One is normally $199, the addition of a 50 buck gift card is a great sweetener.
+The One is an excellent smart speaker with great sound and the best streaming compatibility.
+Read the full CNET review.

 Every Amazon speaker is on sale now.
 As Amazon says in its press release: